 What is the issue, problem, or challenge?

-Each year, several hundred thousand women and girls are trafficked across borders and within their own countries.
-A significant number are re-trafficked.
-Risk factors include women's poverty, lack of status, and responsibility to contribute to household welfare.
-Many young women also dream of building a better life and future for themselves and their children.
-Through force, fraud, and coercion, traffickers exploit these vulnerabilities and ambitions in order to enslave and torture.
+Each year, hundreds of thousands of women and girls are trafficked across borders and within their own countries to be sexually exploited.
+Risk factors include women's poverty, lack of access to financial services and responsibility to contribute to household welfare.
+Many young women dream of building a better life and future for themselves and their families; through force, fraud, and coercion, traffickers exploit these vulnerabilities and ambitions in order to enslave and torture.

 How will this project solve this problem?

 Potential Long Term Impact

 Since 2010, HERA has awarded 132 grants totaling 70,000+ GBP.
 An estimated 500 young women have obtained employment and training through these investments.
 360+ women have gone through HERA's entrepreneurship training and mentoring.
 In the past three years, 85% of these women have gone on to obtain employment or apprenticeships, enroll in college, university, or professional training, and/or start new ventures.
-Your support helps to launch the ventures and career plans of many more young women.
+Your support helps launch ventures and career plans of many young women survivors.